2025 New Jersey Academic Libraries Conference

 B14.
 Adapting to our Communities’ Needs through Marketing and Outreach

-Joan Dalrymple, Bergen Community College, Kimberly Lynch, Caldwell University; Christina Getaz, Caldwell University; Joyce DeStasio, Stockton University
+Joan Dalrymple, Bergen Community College, Kimberly Lynch, Caldwell University; Christina Getaz, Caldwell University; Joyce DeStasio, Stockton University; Richard Jutkiewicz, Rutgers University

 In this panel presentation, colleagues from different academic libraries will share marketing and outreach strategies they have used to reach their communities.
 Meeting our users where they are requires flexibility and dynamic marketing strategies.
 Our colleagues will provide examples of social media campaigns, communications, and innovative ways to reach their diverse populations.